TodePond/TodePondDotCom/wikiblogarden/tadi-web/death/worldwide/readme.md

 ## Islands

-[As I've said before], the tadi web is supposed to be a way of connecting various different communities together.
+[As I've said before](/wikiblogarden/tadi-web/entry-points), the tadi web is supposed to be a way of connecting various different communities together.

-There are loads of communities out there trying to make [computing better].
+There are loads of communities out there trying to make [computing better](/wikiblogarden/better-computing).
 But none of them talk to each other.

 **None of them**.